Obstetrics and gynaecology: Subspecialties

 Of these, only the first four are truly recognized sub-specialties by the Accreditation Council for Graduate Medical Education (ACGME) and the American Board of Obstetrics and Gynecology (ABOG).
 The other subspecialties are recognized as informal concentrations of practice.
 To be recognized as a board-certified subspecialist by the American Board of Obstetrics and Gynecology or the American Osteopathic Board of Obstetrics and Gynecology, a practitioner must have completed an ACGME or AOA-accredited residency and obtained a Certificate of Added Qualifications (CAQ) which requires an additional standardized examination.

 Additionally, physicians of other specialties may become trained in Advanced Life Support in Obstetrics (ALSO), a short certification that equips them to better manage emergent OB/GYN situations.

 Common procedures

-There are many procedures that can be provided to people by OB/GYN's.
+There are many procedures that can be provided to people by OB/GYNs.
 Some procedures may include: